If you don't find the answer to your question here, feel free to email us at firstname.lastname@example.org or reach out through social media!

 Guayusa is a caffeine and antioxidant-rich leaf from Ecuador that is an excellent alternative to traditional sources of caffeine.
 Thanks to its unique combination of slow-release caffeine with relaxing compounds such as L-theanine, guayusa tea provides sustained energy, mental clarity, and a feeling of focus - without any of the jitters or crash feeling you can get from other caffeine sources.
 Guayusa tea also has more antioxidants than green tea, and is rich in vitamins, amino acids, and chlorogenic acids.

-Having been drank daily by indigenous communities in Ecuador for centuries, guayusa is now breaking out of obscurity and being discovered as a new and delicious way to get your daily caffeine fix.
+Having been drank daily by indigenous communities in Ecuador for centuries, guayusa is now breaking out of obscurity and being discovered as a new and delicious way to stay energised and focused.

 Trust us, it gets easier the more you say it!
 So say it with us - "gwhy-you-sah"!
 A good way to remember it is to think of the phrase "why you so", but with a G at the start and an A at the end!

 Technically, guayusa is an infusion rather than a tea, because it comes from a type of holly tree rather than from the plant from which green and black tea come (called the camellia sinensis plant).
 However, guayusa is brewed just like a tea, and so in the same way that you hear people talk about peppermint tea, you will often hear people talk about guayusa tea!

 If you are using our tea pyramids product, simply pour boiling water over one pyramid in a cup, and let it infuse for 5-10 minutes, depending on how strong you want it.
 You can add milk or a sweetner if you like, but this is generally not needed.